 So if you’re hoping to find a lightweight one, you’re probably wondering what are the lightest electric bikes available that are also affordable.

-The world’s lightest electric bike you can buy weighs 18.74 pounds and costs more than $14,000.
+The world’s lightest electric bike you can buy, the HPS Domestique, weighs 18.74 pounds and costs more than $14,000.
 However, there are many e-bikes on the market that are below the average e-bike weight of 55 pounds that are more affordable.

 But, is it worth it to pay more to get a lighter-weight e-bike?
 This article will show you the best lightweight electric bikes I found for both women and men.
-And you can review our special checklist to determine whether it’s worth it to you to spend more money to get one.
+And you can review the special checklist to determine whether it’s worth it to you to spend more money to get one.